ifti891/100-days-of-code/r1-log.md

 ## R1D25
 Attended second lecture of the #LearnwithLeon 30 weeks bootcamp. started coursera how to learn course and build another website tho. barebone.
 Yestraday submitted the final documents asked for the PhD by the professor.

+## R1D26
+Did the homework given in the 300 week bootcamp, built a basic BBC.com replica website.
+Completed the second week of How to learn course on coursera.